 - Extended Study Program.

 The MSSW Extended Study Program is a part-time program, in which students take six credit hours per semester (either face-to-face or online) and complete the MSSW degree requirements (60 credit hours) in three or four years.
 Extended Study students begin coursework in the fall term.
 Extended Study students complete two field placements.
-The generalist placement (352 hours) is during the second year of study and the specialization placement (672 hours) can either be in the third or fourth year, depending on course of study.
+The generalist placement (352 hours) is during the second year of study and the concentration placement (672 hours) can either be in the third or fourth year, depending on course of study.
 Applicants must have a minimum GPA of 2.7 or higher to be considered for this program.
 All classes for extended study Nashville and Knoxville are scheduled during regular day time hours.
 Online extended study classes meet in the evenings online.

 What courses will I study if I am accepted in the MSSW program?
 Click Here to See the Programs of Study